Progressive Bloc (Russia)

-The Progressive Bloc was an alliance of political forces in the Russian Empire and occupied 236 of the 442 seats in the Imperial Duma.
+The Progressive Bloc was an alliance of political forces in the Russian Empire in the early twentieth century.
+It held 236 of the 442 seats in the Imperial Duma.

+History

-It was formed when the State Duma of the Russian Empire was recalled to session during World War I, the response of Nicholas II of Russia to mounting social tensions.
-On instigation of Pavel Milyukov the Progressist Party combined with the Kadet Party, Left Octobrists, and progressive Nationalists and individual politicians as Vasily Shulgin to form a political front in the Duma that called for a "government of confidence".
-According to the Bolsheviks it supported a social-chauvinist stance towards the continuation of World War I.
+The Bloc was formed when the Duma was recalled to session during World War I, one response of Nicholas II of Russia to mounting social tensions.
+On the instigation of Pavel Milyukov, the Progressist Party combined with the Kadet Party, left Octobrists, and progressive nationalists and individual politicians such as Vasily Shulgin to form a political front in the Duma that called for a "government of confidence".
+According to the Bolsheviks, the political front supported a social-chauvinist stance on the continuation of World War I.

 The program content was determined by the desire to find common ground for an agreement with the government on the basis of a minimum of liberal reforms.

-"The Progressive Bloc's program included demands for political and religious amnesty, the abolition of restrictions on nationalities and faiths (Poles, Jews, etc.), and the freedom of trade unions.
-The Bloc's main demand was the formation of a “ministry of confidence.”
-A meeting took place on 9 September 1915 between the Bloc's representatives and ministers, where the deputies not only demanded the fulfillment of the Bloc's program, but also the resignation of the ministers themselves.
-The negotiations resulted in the government advocating for the Duma's suspension, which took place on 16 September 1915."
-The Imperial Duma was sent into recess by the Tsar and would not gather again until February 1916.
+The Imperial Duma was sent into recess by the Tsar and did not reconvene again until February 1916.

-By the beginning of 1916, Alexei Khvostov came to a compromise with the Progressive Bloc, relying on the moderate nature of its demands.
+By the beginning of 1916, Alexei Khvostov came to a compromise with the Progressive Bloc.
 The Duma gathered on 9 February after the 76-year-old Ivan Goremykin, opposed to the convening of the Duma, had been dismissed and replaced by Boris Stürmer as prime minister.
-However the deputies were disappointed when Stürmer held his speech.
+However, the deputies were disappointed by Stürmer's speech.
 Because of the war, he said, it was not the time for constitutional reforms.
-For the first time in his life, the Tsar made a visit to the Taurida Palace, which made it practically impossible to hiss at the new prime minister Stürmer.
+For the first time in his life, the Tsar made a visit to the Taurida Palace.